Orang Seletar: Lifestyle and traditional socioeconomics

 The basis of the traditional socioeconomic of the Seletar people is the fishing of crustaceans (shrimp, crabs, etc.).
 In doing so, they use primitive equipment in the form of cans traps with holes, which are placed at the bottom by using iron hooks with a long wooden handle.
 The same primitive method was used until recently as their fishing equipment.
 The main instrument for fishing (more precisely, hunting) was a bamboo spear, jagged at the tip; it is called tikam.
 The important thing here is not the strength of the weapon, but the skill of the hunter in using with the spear, when he swims under water.
 By the way, the Seletar people can fish with their bare hands.
 Handline fishing, which is called pancing, are often used.
 Another livelihood of the Seletar people is saltwater mussel farming, most notably in Kampung Sungai Temon, near Danga Bay, Johor.

 Up till today, they have practiced natural livelihood, and only sometimes they would go to the shore to exchange their catches of fish for rice and other products.
-Previously, they practiced barter operations exclusively, but now they use money to buy more rice, and even chicken, meat, sugar, coffee and, of course, clothings and kerosene.
+Previously, they practiced barter operations exclusively, but now they use money to buy more rice, and even chicken, meat, sugar, coffee and, of course, clothing and kerosene.
 They do not need to buy vegetables.
 They have their own fish, shrimp and crabs.

 The basis of nutrients are made up of crabs and tapioca, which they call ubi kayu.

 In addition to products, the mangroves provides a large reserves of valuable wood species.
 So the leaves of Nipah palm are used for the construction of straw roofs and sugar is obtained from the juice of this plant.
 Pandan leaves goes on mats and coverings for canopy.
 On woods goes to Gelam tree and other kind of mangroves Rhizophora with local names such as kayu bakau and kayu rikau.
 Another useful plant is Nibong from which fishing pins are made.
 They also collect various varieties of rattan.
 Some of these plant species are under protection, and only the Seletar people are free to collect them.
 Most of these products were not used by them, but were swapped from the Malaysian coastal regions for other goods.

 With years of depleting fish along the Straits of Johor and Singapore, they have become dependent on selling Bakau wood from the mangrove.
 Hence, the need for them to live a nomadic lifestyle.
 However, the changes in their socioeconomic have changed their way of living.

 There are those among them that have worked in industrial factories.
 Orang Seletar fisherman have also adapted modern equipment for fishing.
 There are even some of those that run seafood restaurants.